alissonsol/Archive/docs/hacks.md

 ## Hack to workaround Kubernetes context collision

-You can keep contexts simultaneous pointing to the clusters in different clouds by using the [config rename-context](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-rename-context-em-) option for `kubectl`.
+You can keep contexts simultaneously pointing to the clusters in different clouds by using the [config rename-context](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-rename-context-em-) option for `kubectl`.

 ```shell
 kubectl config rename-context old-name new-name